dominiksta/mvui/packages/docs/content/docs/components/10-why-class-syntax.md

 Libraries like Solid and React can get around this problem by simply not using events in their component system and instead relying on passing callbacks.
-This is not an option for mvui as it is supposed to be a web components first library.
+This is not an option for Mvui as it is supposed to be a web components first library.

 We could possibly come up with a different syntax like this: